Darter: Description

-Anhingidae are large birds with sexually dimorphic plumage.
+The Anhingidae are large birds with sexually dimorphic plumage.
 They measure about 80 to 100 cm in length, with a wingspan around 120 cm, and weigh some 1050 to 1350 g.
 The males have black and dark-brown plumage, a short erectile crest on the nape and a larger bill than the female.
 The females have much paler plumage, especially on the neck and underparts, and are a bit larger overall.
 Both have grey stippling on long scapulars and upper wing coverts.
 The sharply pointed bill has serrated edges, a desmognathous palate and no external nostrils.
 The darters have completely webbed feet, and their legs are short and set far back on the body.

 There is no eclipse plumage, but the bare parts vary in color around the year.
 During breeding, however, their small gular sac changes from pink or yellow to black, and the bare facial skin, otherwise yellow or yellow-green, turns turquoise.
 The iris changes in color between yellow, red or brown seasonally.
 The young hatch naked, but soon grow white or tan down.

 Darter vocalizations include a clicking or rattling when flying or perching.
 In the nesting colonies, adults communicate with croaks, grunts or rattles.
 During breeding, adults sometimes give a caw or sighing or hissing calls.
 Nestlings communicate with squealing or squawking calls.